davidobrien1985/davidobrien1985.github.io/blog/backup/2014-07-25-windows-8-1-intelligence-one-cared.md

 These tablets (Lenovo Thinkpad Tablet 10 by the way) are of course touch and always used with touch, because the retail agents will be walking around with these devices.
 Because of this the customer wants the Operating System to boot to Start and not to desktop and use as many modern / immersive applications as possible, for example IE11.

-It&#8217;s pretty easy to force this behaviour via Group Policy.
+It's pretty easy to force this behaviour via Group Policy.
 What would happen though, if the Organisational Unit (OU) these tablets are in, does not only have tablets, but also Laptops which are not touch enabled?
 You would need to create some kind of filter to only apply this setting to the touch-enabled tablets, right?
 WRONG!

 Microsoft implemented a neat little feature into Windows 8.1 Update which automatically detects whether it is running on a tablet / slate or something else.
-This feature, if it detects that it&#8217;s running on a slate device, will automatically let Windows boot to Start and set File Type Associations to open up the modern / immersive applications.
-If it detects that it&#8217;s running on a mobile or desktop device, then it will boot to Desktop and use the desktop IE11.
+This feature, if it detects that it's running on a slate device, will automatically let Windows boot to Start and set File Type Associations to open up the modern / immersive applications.
+If it detects that it's running on a mobile or desktop device, then it will boot to Desktop and use the desktop IE11.

 Pretty cool, huh?
 So away goes that GPO!